Skip to main content

-Managing Test Anxiety/Test Taking Tips
+Managing Test Anxiety and Studying Tips

 1. Prepare well in advance.
 Keep up day to day.
 Avoid last minute cramming.
 Aim for 7-8 hours of sleep the night before a major exam.
 Eat good nutritious food and bring a high energy snack to the test.
 Relax and compose yourself prior to the exam.